| Item | English Language Problematic | Quantonics' Quantum Remediation

 ihnterrelati¤nshipings

 am¤ng flux quanta.
 In Quantonics we call them "quantons."
+Let's ponder our following list of supposition synonyms and

 their synonyms as to their classical semantics (use our classical